sydspost/styrbar-wifi/README.md

 7. Change IDX in rulesset 3 in ESPEasy
 8. Import Node-red flow in Node-Red.
 Change MQTT and HTTP-Request nodes, configure your MQTT server settings and hostnames.
 9. Enjoy!

+Note: Work in progress: Node-red sending events to ESPEasy based on MQTT, replacing the HTTP-requests